motahhir/PV-panel-dust-detection/README.md

 ## Requirements
 - To install Micropython on ESP32: https://pythonforundergradengineers.com/how-to-install-micropython-on-an-esp32.html
-- Library used to access thefile system on ESP32: https://github.com/wendlers/mpfshell
+- Library used to access the file system on ESP32: https://github.com/wendlers/mpfshell

 ## Contributing